Employment and Support Allowance

 Please note: No sanctions should be imposed in ESA if you can

-show good cause for your action that led to the sanction being
+show good cause for the action that led to the sanction being

 considered.
-All decisions to apply a sanction are able to be
+All decisions to apply a sanction can be appealed if

-the decision is wrong, for example due to incorrect information
+If you believe the decision is wrong, for example due to

-month to dispute a decision, so it is important to seek advice and
+to dispute a decision, so it is important to seek advice and act

 Change of circumstance